-One of the things I've noticed when I'm exhausted, is that my faith doesn't work very well.
+One of the things I have noticed when I am exhausted is that my faith doesn't work very well.
 With this in mind, it shouldn't be hard for us to understand why the Bible instructs us again and again to be "alert" at all times.
 Scripture says: "Keep a cool head.
 Stay alert.
 The Devil is poised to pounce, and would like nothing better than to catch you napping.
 Keep your guard up."
-(1 Peter 5:8-9 MSG) Exhaustion and weariness can make us more vulnerable to Satanic attack.
-So it would be wise for us to think of robbing ourselves of the proper rest, as opening the door of our lives to the devil and his evil cohorts.
-Have you ever noticed how difficult it is to pray when you're really tired?
+(1 Peter 5:8-9 MSG) Exhaustion and weariness can make us more vulnerable to satanic attack.
+So it would be wise for us to think of robbing ourselves of the proper rest as opening the door of our lives to the devil and his evil cohorts.
+Have you ever noticed how difficult it is to pray when you are really tired?
 I have.
 And the Bible has something to say on this subject, too.
 The apostle Paul wrote: "Be earnest and unwearied and steadfast in your prayer [life], being [both] alert and intent in [your praying] with thanksgiving."
 (Colossians 4:2 AMP) Try being "alert" and "intent" in prayer when you haven't had enough sleep.
 It's almost impossible, and it's something that we, as soldiers of Christ, can't afford.